Blog Home

 • 10 = Nauseated, vow to never eat this much again

-It may be helpful, to associate numbers on the rating scale with situations in the past.
-For instance, if you have ever fasted for a religious occasion, try to remember how it felt to be truly hungry and correlate that empty, rumbling feeling in your stomach with a rating of 1.
+It may be helpful to associate numbers on the rating scale with situations in the past.
+For instance, if you have ever fasted, remember how it felt to be truly hungry and correlate that empty, rumbling feeling in your stomach with a rating of 1.

-On the opposite end of the spectrum, recall a time when you've really overeaten, maybe a Thanksgiving dinner, and correlate a number 10 with the feelings of overeating.
+On the opposite end of the spectrum, recall a time when you've overeaten, maybe a Thanksgiving dinner, and correlate a number 10 with the feelings of overeating.
 Likewise, remember a time when you thoroughly enjoyed a fantastic meal and were able to stop eating when you had met your hunger needs.
-Remember how comfortable and satisfied you felt and mesh this memory with a number 6 on the scale.
+Remember how comfortable and satisfied you felt and assign this feeling with a 6 on the scale.

 Although individual differences exist, the list below can provide some common hunger symptoms: